shihankanungo/shihankanungo.github.io/music.md

 ---
 <br>

+I started learning classical piano when I was 4.
+I have been studying classical violin since 2018.
+My favorite classical violinist is Hilary Hahn. <br>
-I listen to a lot of music--108,781 minutes on Spotify last year, which put me in the top 1% of listeners worldwide--and across a lot of different genres.
+I also listen to a lot of music -- 108,781 minutes on Spotify last year, which put me in the top 1% of listeners worldwide -- and across a lot of different genres.
 Below are some of my recommendations, sorted by genre.
 This list will be updated frequently.
 <br>

 # Recommendations